Munich court to drop case against British short seller over Wirecard shares

 The court reached the decision with the consent of prosecutors and the defense, the spokesman said.

+Perring confirmed that he had authorised his German counsel to make the payment to charity.
+"The payment has been made," he said in response to a Reuters inquiry.

+Last week, Wirecard revamped its management board amid continuing allegations including accounting irregularities and disclosure violations, which it denies.

-(Reporting by Joern Poltz; writing by Tom Sims; Editing by Michelle Martin)
+(Reporting by Joern Poltz and Doug Busvine; writing by Tom Sims; Editing by Michelle Martin)

 ((Tom.Sims@thomsonreuters.com; +49 69 7565 1242; Reuters Messaging: tom.sims.thomsonreuters.com@thomsonreuters.net))